groboclown/fonzrecon/docs/rest-api.md

 ## PUT `/api/v1/prizes/:id`

 Updates the prize with the given values.
+The image URI value is updated through the image API.

 **Access:** Administrators only.